 - How to Create a Magic Circle

 The very basic materials needed to get started with crochet is simply some yarn and a hook.
 It’s as simple as that!
-However, there are additional materials you will need when working with more difficult projects, things to keep you organized, and a few other things that can make crocheting a little easier.
+However, there are additional materials you will need when working with more difficult projects, things to keep you organized, and a few other knicks and knacks that can make crocheting a little easier.

-This is probably one of the trickiest things to learn, but in this tutorial I tried to make it as easy to understand as possible.
-Before you head over to the post I feel the need to tell you now, it will take a lot of practice and patience!
+This is probably one of the trickiest things to learn, but in this tutorial, I tried to make it as easy to understand as possible.
+Before you head over to learn how to hold your crochet hook, remember one thing.
+It will take a lot of practice and patience!
 Don’t give up on yourself.

-A slip knot is extremely important because it is used to start almost ALL of your crochet projects!
-I’m going to teach you three different ways to create a slip knot and each one is easy peasy.
+A slip knot is an extremely important technique to learn because it is used to start almost every crochet project!
+In this tutorial, I show you two different ways to tie a slip knot.
+Choose whichever one feels the most comfortable to you.
 You’ll get the hang of it in no time.

 8. Treble Crochet Stitch

 A magic circle is used when starting a hat or creating amigurumi.
 It can seem tricky at first so be patient with yourself.
-When I first saw this being used, I thought there was no way I would ever be able to do it.
-It took lots of fails before I finally succeeded and I’ll tell you what: I will never not use the magic circle method when working in the round.
-It looks so much cleaner and with practice, you’ll be making them easy as pie in no time!
+This technique took lots of fails before I finally succeeded and I’ll tell you what: I will

 Each one of the first three basic stitches can be used on its own to create a beautiful pattern if you wished!
 The Treble Crochet Stitch isn’t normally used on its own to create a project, but is usually paired with other stitches to make designs like cablework.
 When you see gorgeous patterns with all kinds of different textures, is it all because of these four stitches being used in combination with each other.
 It’s an amazing thing.